-The indications made in the Single Form at application stage will serve as benchmark when monitoring and reporting on standard visibility in the project.
-Deviations must be explained and justified.
+The items indicated in the Single Form at the application stage will serve as a benchmark when monitoring and reporting on whether a project’s standard visibility requirements are met or not.
+Any deviations from the options indicated in the Single Form must be explained and justified.

 Communication and visibility expenses can only be approved when accompanied by adequate supporting material.
 Failure to comply may result in the application of a penalty at the liquidation stage.

-- When submitting the Final Reports for liquidation, partners must document that the contractual visibility and communication activities have been implemented in accordance with the agreement at contracting stage.
+- When submitting the Final Report for liquidation, Partners must document that the contractual visibility and communication activities have been implemented in accordance with the agreement at contracting stage.

-- In general, expenses pertaining to internal communication needs of the partner (such as training, internal manuals, telephone costs, general website maintenance, etc.) are not eligible for funding under the visibility line.
+- In general, expenses pertaining to the internal communication needs of the Partner (such as training, internal manuals, telephone costs, general website maintenance, etc.) are not eligible for funding under the visibility line.

-- In the course of a project, partners are strongly encouraged to inform about and share with ECHO significant communication products pertaining to an EU funded humanitarian action (RIO).
-This will enable relevant joint communication (e.g. via social media) and facilitate monitoring.
+- In the course of a project, Partners are strongly encouraged to inform and share with ECHO significant communication products on their EUfunded humanitarian action.
+Normally, this can be done by the Partners contacting ECHO’s Regional Information Office in their region.
+This will enable relevant joint communication (e.g. via social media), help us disseminate further your messages, and facilitate monitoring.

 Last update: 14/04/2021